The Sakura of Kawazu

 Here we talk about the famous Sakura of Kawazu, in Shizuoka Prefecture:

-these trees’ flowers start blooming in February (all these picture were took by us when we visited here in early March, 2015)!
+these trees’ flowers start blooming in February (we took all the pictures in this article in early March 2015)!

 What kind of place is Kawazu?